aivannik/powwowEnergyCapstone/TestGDAL/README.md

     - Returns an int of how many features are in the layer
   - ```layer.SetAttributeFilter("Acres > 5000")```
     - Filters the layer to only have features where the value of the column Acres is greater than 5000
-    - The parameter can be SQL queries
+    - The parameter can be SQL queries, NOTE the syntax has to be exact
   - ```layer.ResetReading()```
     - I think this just resets any filtering
   - ```for feature in layer```